 St Ignatius reminds us that we should have faith in God.
 “Faith and love are everything, faith and love must come before all else.
 But some men have perverted notions about the grace of Jesus Christ contrary to the mind of God.
 They have no care for love, no thought for the widow and orphan, none at all for the afflicted, the captive, the hungry or the thirsty.”

-NOTE: This is probably the only course of Bart Ehrman’s that I will mention in this blog.
+NOTE: This is probably the only course of Bart Ehrman’s that I will mention in my blog.
 Bart Ehrman is one of the foremost textual critics of the New Testament, which means his academic specialty is analyzing the original Greek manuscripts to determine as accurately as possible what the original text said.
 Unfortunately, he has lost his faith.
-He is also the leading Historical Jesus scholar, which is why I also include a link to a book that is an apology defending traditional Christianity.
-I am also referencing his translation of the writings of the Apostolic Fathers.
+He is also the leading Historical Jesus scholar, which is why I also include a link to a book that is an apology defending traditional Christianity against the Historical Jesus movement.
+He has also published a fresh translation of the Apostolic Fathers.

 Please also review my blogs on the Historical Jesus: http://www.seekingvirtueandwisdom.com/category/historical-jesus/ .